Maharavan/Maharavan/README.md

 </div>

 <p align="justify">
   I’m a DevOps Engineer at Robert Bosch with 3+ years of experience in <strong>infrastructure automation, CI/CD pipelines, and cloud-native solutions</strong>.
-I thrive at the intersection of <strong>Cloud, AI, and Full-Stack development</strong>, delivering <strong>intelligent, scalable, and efficient systems</strong>.
+I thrive at the intersection of <strong>Cloud, AI, and learning Full-Stack development</strong>, delivering <strong>intelligent, scalable, and efficient systems</strong>.
 </p>

 <p align="center">